awestover/thoughts/content/2notes/smoothing backdoors.md

-#technical note on Neekon, Vinod, et al paper
+A #technical note on Neekon, Vinod, et al paper
 See also [[backdoors and deceptive alignment]] [[backdoors take 2]].

 Prior result of Vinod: